nearform/the-micro-frontends-workshop/slides.md

 -- render that element inside `App.js`;

--- render the entire application via the `ReactDOM.render()` method inside the `bootstrap.js ` file and import that file in the `index.js` file using the `import` statement.
+-- render the entire application via the `createRoot()` method inside the `bootstrap.js ` file and import that file in the `index.js` file using the `import` statement.

 </div>